-6. LCA: Interpretation

-The majority of impacts are associated with the production phase (A1-A3).
+6. LCA: Interpretation The majority of impacts are associated with the production phase (A1-A3).
 The most significant contribution to the production phase impacts is the upstream production of raw materials as the main driver.
 Besides the cement also the dispersion powder influences the results significantly, although this is only used for up to 8 % of the total composition.
 Significant contributions to Primary Energy Demand - Nonrenewable (PENRT) derive from the energy resources used in the production of raw materials.
-The largest contributor to Primary Energy Demand - Renewable (PERT) is the consumption of renewable energy resources required for the generation and supply of electricity.
+The largest contributor to Primary Energy Demand -Renewable (PERT) is the consumption of renewable energy resources required for the generation and supply of electricity.
 During manufacturing (A1-A3) some influence also arises due to the wooden pallets and paper used as packaging that need solar energy for photosynthesis.
 It should be noted that Primary Energy Demand - Renewable (PERT) generally represents a small percentage of the production phase primary energy demand with the bulk of the demand coming from non-renewable energy resources.

-In all EPDs, CO2 is the most important contributor to Global Warming Potential (GWP).
-For the Acidification Potential (AP), NOx and SO2 contribute the largest
+Global Warming Potential (GWP).
+For the Acidification Potential (AP), NOx and SO2 contribute the largest share.